The next night…

 ‘I’m so sorry,’ she said again.
 She seemed about to get up, but remained seated next to him, looking unsure and awkward.
 Scared.

-Gregory was drowsy, his head spinning.
+Gregory was drowsy and his head was spinning.
 ‘What did you do before you worked here?’ he asked.

 Helen glanced away.
-All of a sudden she appeared very lost, childlike.
-Still in shock, and with her voice breaking, she said, ‘I was at school before I came here.’
+All of a sudden she appeared very lost and childlike.
+Still in shock, and with her voice breaking, she said, ‘I was at school before I did this.’

 It hit Gregory like a shot.
 ‘Shit.’
 He began to focus.
 ‘This is your first job?’

 She opened her mouth to speak but said nothing.
-Instead she closed her eyes and nodded.
+Instead she closed her eyes.

-Gregory stood.
-He left her sitting naked on the bed.
+Gregory stood and left her sitting naked on the bed.
 He had sobered up.
-Guilt and confusion ate away at him.
+Guilt and confusion followed him out the room.
 On the way out he thanked the madam, then made his way down the stairs and into the night of Christchurch, searching for the nearest bar.